vishu9219/UKGenderPayGapData/README.md

 1. Install mysql using `brew install mysql` in mac or `sudo apt-get install mysql` in ubuntu family.
 (Operating systems I use)
 2. Follow ddlMysql folder to create tables.
 3. Follow formatDataInMysql to format data as per Bigquery format.
+4. Follow loadToBigQuery to upload formatted data to Bigquery.

 # Coders:
 1. vishu9219